JawadAhmadCS/CS-Projects/File Encryption Decryption/ReadMe.md

 3. **Execution**:
    - Run the program, input the file name (with extension), and follow the on-screen instructions to either encrypt or decrypt the file.
+## Purpose
+This project is designed purely for educational purposes to learn **COAL concepts** and may require further refinement.